Skip to main content

 Quality Matters

-Your Partner in Sample Preparation
+Sample Preparation for

 How PACE can help

+Our customers span aerospace, automotive, medical device, semiconductor, and electronics manufacturers, along with universities and government research labs.
 Whether you're setting up a new lab or upgrading existing equipment, our products and preparation methods deliver consistent results for quality control, failure analysis, and materials research.
 Learn more about PACE Technologies.

 PACE Technologies team and equipment showcasing metallographic sample preparation solutions